muschellij2/neuroc/continuous_integration/index.md

 All code for this document is located at [here](https://raw.githubusercontent.com/muschellij2/neuroc/master/continuous_integration/index.R).

+# Submitting a Package

+To submit a package to Neuroconductor, the author/maintainer of the package provides the GitHub URL for the package.
+Once the package is submitted several initial checks are conducted.
+These checks ensure that the package has been created correctly.
+After  initial checks are complete, the package must be verified by email.
+This verification is designed to prevent spam and allow the developer to stop a package if they would like to revise the package before re-submitting.

+Once the verification is complete, the package is processed.
+Overall, the package is copied/cloned to a remote server.
+Standardized Travis CI and Appveyor configuration files, specific to Neuroconductor, are added.
+These are to ensure that the checks performed on these services are consistent for each package.
+Some parameters of the package DESCRIPTION file are changed.
+These parameters ensure that when a package is downloaded from Neuroconductor, the correct versions of the dependent packages are used.

+Next, the package is pushed to the central Neuroconductor GitHub (https://github.com/neuroconductor) and submitted to Travis CI and AppVeyor to be built and checked on multiple systems.
+Parameters are set to ensure that Travis CI and AppVeyor use the correct versions of Neuroconductor packages for checking and external dependencies are installed.
+The author of the package receives an automatic email indicating whether the package was built successfully and is integrated with Neuroconductor together with a description file containing pertinent information about the process.

+## Stable vs. Current Versions

+We use the terminology "Stable" and "Current" to differentiate a different status of development for a Neuroconductor package.
+On the initial submission, after all checks are passed, the package is incorporated into Neuroconductor and deemed the Stable version.
+The Current version of the package is the result of nightly pulls and mirror the latest package version from the developer's GitHub repository.
+This provides Neuroconductor users with a way to use the latest versions of a package and at the same time it provides the Neuroconductor platform with a safe way of checking new versions of a package against the existing set of Current Neuroconductor packages.
+If a Current version of a package passes all the required Neuroconductor tests, we contact the developer of the package and suggest an official re-submission to Neuroconductor.
+If the newly re-submitted version of the package passes the checks against the Stable Neuroconductor packages, this version is incorporated to the Stable version of Neuroconductor.

 # The `neuroc.deps` package

 We have created the [`neuroc.deps` package](https://github.com/muschellij2/neuroc.deps) that perform most of the backend operations on a Neuroconductor package.
 It can be installed as follows: